rikulo/rikulo-docs/stream/Request_and_Response/Request_Handling.md

 Please notice that a connection might be included by another connections, and connections are usually handled asynchronously (the nature of a scalable Rikulo Stream server).
 It is not easy to find out the right moment to close the output stream in a complex environment.

-To simplify the effort, [HttpConnect.close](api:stream) and [HttpConnect.error](api:stream) are introduced.
+To minimize the effort, [HttpConnect.close](api:stream) and [HttpConnect.error](api:stream) are introduced.
 All you have to do is to invoke [HttpConnect.close](api:stream) when a handler completes the rendering successfully.
 Rikulo Stream knows when to close the output stream.
 For example,

     void currentTime(HttpConnect connect) {
       connect.response